hristo8stanev/LambdaEcommerceProject/README.md

     - (Priority: Highest - 1)
 - **Test Case 42:** Validate the accuracy of the order summary before payment.
     - (Priority: High - 2)
+- **Test Case -:** Register a new account through the checkout page and complete the checkout process.
+    - (Priority: High)
 - **Test Case 43:** Complete guest checkout by registering an account during the checkout process.
      - (Priority: Medium - 3)
 - **Test Case 44:** Successfully log in during the checkout process and complete the purchase.
      - (Priority: Medium - 3)
+- **Test Case -:** Validate that the images, product names, quantities, unit prices, and totals are displayed correctly on the checkout page.        - (Priority: Highest)
+- **Test Case -:** Confirm that VAT tax is calculated correctly for EU countries during checkout.
+     - (Priority: Highest)
+- **Test Case -:**  Attempt to add an invalid comment with an empty field during checkout.
+     - (Priority: Low)
+ - **Test Case -:** Try to check out without agreeing to the terms and privacy policy.
+    - (Priority: Highest)
 - **Test Case 45:** Validate the accuracy of the "Your Personal Details" form during account creation.
      - (Priority: Highest - 1)
 - **Test Case 46:** Successfully add comments about the order during the checkout process.
-     - (Priority: Low - 4)
+     - (Priority: Medium - 3)
+- **Test Case -:** Attempt to add an invalid comment with more than the maximum allowed characters during checkout.
+     - (Priority: Low)
+- **Test Case -:** Attempt to add an invalid comment with an empty field during checkout.
+      - (Priority: Low)
 - **Test Case 47:** Validate that clicking the "Edit" button navigates to the previous page or step.
      - (Priority: Highest - 1)
+- **Test Case -:** Ensure that the "Continue Shopping" button functions as expected.
+     - (Priority: Medium)
 - **Test Case 48:** Verify the display of a success message after confirming the order.
      - (Priority: High - 2)

 ### Quick View Tests: